Tunney Lee

-Tunney Lee (李燦輝, 1931 – July 2, 2020) was an architect, planner, educator, and activist known for his community engagement work primarily in Chinatown, Boston.
+Tunney Lee (李燦輝, 1931 – July 2, 2020) was an American architect, planner, educator, and activist known for his community engagement work primarily in Chinatown, Boston.
 Lee was a professor emeritus of urban planning and a former head of the Department of Urban Studies and Planning (DUSP) within the MIT School of Architecture and Planning.
 He is also known as the founder of the Department of Architecture at The Chinese University of Hong Kong (CUHK), now called the School of Architecture.
 Lee also maintained a career in public service as chief of planning and design for the Boston Redevelopment Authority and deputy commissioner of the state Division of Capital Planning and Operations under Governor Michael S. Dukakis.
 He died on July 2, 2020, in Boston at the age of 88.

 Early life and education

 Tunney Lee was born in 1931 in Taishan, China to his father, Kwang Lien Lee, a lawyer, and mother, Kam Kwai Chan.
 In 1938, Lee left his mother and three sisters and emigrated with his father to Boston's Chinatown when he was seven years old.
 He attended the Boston Latin School before graduating with a degree in architecture from the University of Michigan in 1954.
 The Lee family ties to the U.S. have a long history going back to Tunney Lee's great-grandfather, who worked on the transcontinental railroad in the 1860s and lived in Tacoma, Washington, before returning to China following violence and evictions against the Chinese.
 Lee's great-grandfather returned to the U.S. in 1892 and worked in a laundry in Bridgewater, Massachusetts, before joined by Lee's grandfather to work in a laundry on Broad Street, Boston, in 1903.